AmaniTechnologiesLtd/Flutter_v2/README.md

 #### NFC capture on Android
 Android has single method for starting NFC Capture while there are multiple options to start the NFC Capture on iOS.

-This process requires some parameters from the id itself.
+If you're not capturing the NFC Data after the IDCapture, this process requires some parameters from the id itself.

 All date formats must be in `YYMMDD`.
 For example, `September 1st 1999` becomes `990901`.

 Also you must stop the NFC listener on the `dispose()` method of your widget.
 You can also achive this on the `onFinishedCallback` parameter of `startNFCListener` method of `AndroidNFCCapture` class if you're calling this method from a stateless widget.